InvincibleTyphoon/OpenGL-OBJLoader/README.md

 # OBJLoader.h

-Class that used for load .OBJ format files.
+Class used for load .OBJ format files.

 API
 ```